 If I had to pick one children’s author for my hall of fame, it would be Arnold Lobel.
 Second and third would be Russell Hoban (especially his Francis series) and Rosemary Wells.
 I’ve read their books a million times and it isn’t enough.
 They are eloquent, silly and smart, have the quirky humor and uplifting view of life that can cheer me at the end of dreary day, make me appreciate life again.
 If you haven’t yet discovered these books, you’re in for a treat.

 Russell Hoban’s Bedtime For Francis, A Baby Sister For Frances (great for new big brothers or sisters), Bread And Jam For Frances (an especially helpful story for picky eaters) and Best Friends For Francis.

-Rosemary Wells’ The Island Light and First Tomato (From her “Voyage to the Bunny Planet” series) and her Max and Ruby picture books, Bunny Money, Bunny Cakes and Max’s Dragon Shirt were all read thousands of times in our home
+Rosemary Wells’ atmospheric The Island Light and First Tomato (From her “Voyage to the Bunny Planet” series, which they now have all together in one book HERE–love these!) and her Max and Ruby picture books, Bunny Money, Bunny Cakes and Max’s Dragon Shirt were all read thousands of times in our home

 I never once read these books without tearing up, which disturbed my children a little at first, but eventually they got used to me.
 If you need a good, happy kind of cry, these magical favorites might do the trick…